May 24, 2023

 It is also efficient and effective, changing a few things in one area can have a big effect to the wellbeing of the whole system and everyone in it.

 Joining Wellbeing Club helps Mental Health and Wellbeing Leads learn HOW to develop a whole-school approach.
 This approach helps you move beyond just learning what you should be doing and feel confident to actually put your plans into action.
 This means you can make a big difference to all your pupils, staff and the whole school community.
 See this example of a school that applied this approach.

 Wellbeing Club membership for 12 months access to on-demand, training resources and support so you can jump straight in to developing your school's approach to mental health and wellbeing.

 We specialise in helping with the HOW, providing you with lots of practical tools, information, resources and support to make wellbeing part of core business in your school.

 When you join Wellbeing Club you can access:

 Schools and colleges are now being encouraged, by the DfE, to BOOK courses.
-While the DfE grant system is being set up, the DfE have advised (that providing you meet eligibility criteria stipulated by the DfE) you will be guaranteed the ability to claim back £1,200 to cover the costs of the course and support the lead.
+The funding is NOW OPEN.
+You can apply for your SMHL course grant funding here.
+Providing you meet eligibility criteria stipulated by the DfE) you will be guaranteed the ability to claim back £1,200 to cover the costs of the course and support the lead.

 Only state schools in England will be eligible to access the DfE funding: it will not apply to independent schools.